elysia090/Lab/docs/BEMTool.md

 BEM Tool and Resource Layer v0.0.1
-Tool Bus, Resource Catalog, and External Integration
+Tool Bus, Resource Catalog, and External Integration (Integrated English ASCII Draft, aligned with BEM v0.0.1 core)
 	0. Scope and Goals

 0.1 Purpose

 This document defines the Tool and Resource Layer v0.0.1 for the Boolean Expert Machine (BEM) v0.0.1.
 It specifies:
-	1. How external tools (filesystems, databases, LLMs, solvers, simulators, environments) are represented and invoked from BEM.
+	1. How external tools (filesystems, databases, solvers, LLMs, simulators, environments, UI gateways) are represented and invoked from BEM.
 	2. A unified Tool Bus abstraction in SHARED memory for enqueueing tool requests with bounded fast-path cost.
-	3. A Resource Catalog that maps stable integer identifiers in U to logical resources such as files, directories, and database connections.
+	3. A Resource Catalog that maps stable identifiers in U to logical resources such as files, directories, database connections, and external environments.
-	4. Execution rules ensuring that BEM fast-path complexity remains bounded and independent of episode length while allowing rich external integration.
+	4. Execution rules ensuring that BEM fast-path complexity remains bounded and independent of external latencies while allowing rich external integration.
-	5. Profiles for filesystem and database integration consistent with the BEM execution model.
+	5. Profiles for filesystem and database integration, and hooks for other tool kinds, consistent with the BEM execution model, TEACH, PROVER, and PoX.

-This layer is intended as an extension of the BEM core specification and assumes the existence of STATE, SHARED, TRACE, PROOF, WORK, and TEACH segments, and the BEM ISA including COP instructions.

 0.2 Non-goals